When should I replace my water heater?

 In 2015, new energy efficiency standards were released.
 In most cases, a larger-sized storage water heater is required to meet these new standards.
 This may cause an issue where your new water heater may not fit in the same space as your current water heater.
 There are two options for water heaters: storage tank or on-demand (also known as tankless).
 Water heaters can be powered by oil, propane, natural gas or electricity.

 Standard Storage Tank Water Heaters: These are the traditional water heaters that you see in most homes.
 They hold 40 gallons or more of water.
 When hot water is needed, it is released from the top of the tank and then replaced with cold water.
 This ensures the tank is always full.
 With storage tank water heaters, there is standby loss as the water is constantly heated in the tank even when hot water is not needed.

 Tankless/On-Demand Water Heaters: This type of water heater provides hot water only when needed.
 They also can deliver a constant supply of hot water and are 34% more energy-efficient than conventional storage tank water heaters.
 When hot water is needed, cold water runs through a coil system inside the water heater.
 A gas or electric element heats the water.
 Water continuously runs through this system to provide the required amount of hot water.

 Ready for a replacement?

 If you’re considering replacing your aging, inefficient water heater, allow us to provide a complimentary consultation.
-We’ll review your current and future hot water needs and provide you a replacement option that meets your requirements.
-Our Comfort Consultants will review any available rebates from your electric or natural gas company that you can apply for.
+We’ll review your current and future hot water needs and provide you with a replacement option that meets your requirements.
+Our Cool Crew Comfort Consultants will review any available rebates from your electric or natural gas company that you can apply for.
 Contact us today to schedule your appointment.